RosiestSloth/RosiestSloth/README.md

 - 😄 Pronouns: he/him.
 - ⚡ Fun fact: I enjoy playing Minecraft and other games.
 Feel free to connect with me on WhatsApp if you'd like to play together!

+## Hard Skills:
+- **React.Js**: React.js for developing responsive and interactive web layouts.
+- **Vue.Js**: Experienced in Vue.js for building modern and adaptable web designs.
+- **Tailwind.Css**: Tailwind CSS with React and Vue to craft responsive and contemporary designs.
+- **Wordpress**: Creating and maintaining websites efficiently using Astra themes and various plugins.
+- **Figma**: Designing modern and visually appealing web and mobile interfaces with Figma.

 ## Soft Skills:
 - **Communication**: Effective communication.
 - **Emotional Intelligence**: Understanding and managing emotions.